andrewpthompson/au.org.prr.rswidcard/README.md

 options have no effect.

-> **Warning:** Issuing a temporary identity card in no way relieves the organisation of its obligation to meet the legislated requirements for rail safety worker competence and health assessment.
+> **Warning:** Issuing a temporary identity card in no way relieves the organisation of its obligation to meet the legislated requirements for rail safety worker competence and health assessment.-->

 ### Auditing card issue